yeesian/ArchGDAL.jl/docs/src/tables.md

 ```
 ## Conversion to layer
 A table-like source implementing Tables.jl interface can be converted to a layer, provided that:
-- Source must contains at least one geometry column
+- Source contains at least one geometry column
 - Geometry columns are recognized by their element type being a subtype of `Union{IGeometry, Nothing,  Missing}`
 - Non geometry columns must contain types handled by GDAL/OGR (e.g. not `Int128` nor composite type)